-MSCAP personnel will continue to conduct enforcement activities geared towards minimizing speeding concerns regarding all Commercial Motor Vehicles (CMVs).
+MSCAP personnel, in an effort to increase Traffic Enforcement activities with inspections, will conduct enforcement activities geared towards minimizing speeding concerns regarding all Commercial Motor Vehicles (CMVs).
 All Traffic Enforcement (TE) activities will be conducted upon CMV traffic stops and will be accompanied by an inspection.
 This effort will be focused primarily on increased speed monitoring on high traffic corridors, concentrating on vulnerable areas where speed citations were issued from the previous years as indicated in the data.
-In addition, efforts such as random speed checks and off-peak enforcement will be conducted as a means to deter aggressive drivers as well as identifying drivers who are under the influence of illicit drugs and/or alcohol.
-MCSAP enforcement officers will be assigned to high traffic corridors for high visibility traffic enforcement during high peak traffic hours in order to alleviate any traffic accidents and aggressive driving.
+In addition, efforts such as random speed checks, and off-peak enforcement will be conducted as a means to deter aggressive drivers as well as identifying drivers who are under the influence of illicit drugs and/or alcohol.
+MCSAP enforcement officers will be assigned to high traffic corridors as well as work zone areas for high visibility traffic enforcement during high peak traffic hours in order to alleviate any traffic accidents and aggressive driving.
 Systematically, MCSAP enforcement officers will also set up for speed enforcement and deterrence.
 Additional components for traffic enforcement include driver credentials, seat belt usage, and safe driver operations.
 Safe driver operations will consist of educating and citing CMV operators on texting while driving and/or cell phone usage.